Nahed Hattar

 Nahed Hattar (ناهض حتر Nāhiḍ Ḥattar /ar/; 1960 – 25 September 2016) was a Jordanian writer and political activist.

 On September 25, 2016, he was shot dead outside the court as he arrived at the trial for sharing a caricature that was viewed as insulting religious beliefs.

 Early life

 Nahed Hattar was born in 1960 in Amman, Jordan.
 He was raised as a Christian and later considered himself an atheist.

 Political views

 Hattar led progressive and left-wing political movements, in particular he held a leadership role in two political groups: the National Progressive Current and the Jordanian Social Left Movement.
 He was highly critical of neo-liberal economic policies in Jordan.
 He defended the right of Arab Christians to armed resistance against terrorist groups such as Al-Nusra, Al-Qaeda, and the Islamic State of Iraq and the Levant.
-Moreover, he was a strong supporter of current Syrian President Bashar al-Assad.
+Moreover, he was a strong supporter of former Syrian President Bashar al-Assad.
 The writer was also outspoken against Jordan becoming an "alternative homeland” for Palestinians and defended the Palestinian right of return.